-Students matriculating into Associate in Arts and Associate in Science Degree Programs must satisfy the following
+Students matriculating into Associate in Arts and Associate in Science Degree Programs must satisfy the following:

-Thirty (30) credits of general education coursework from the SUNY General Education Knowledge and Skill Areas table on the College's website
+Thirty (30) credits of general education coursework from the SUNY General Education Knowledge & Skill Areas table on the College's website

-- courses from at least 7 of the 10 knowledge and skill areas listed below (four of the seven must be Mathematics and Quantitative Reasoning, Communication: Written and Oral, Diversity: Equity, Inclusion, and Social Justice, Natural Sciences and Scientific Reasoning). - courses meeting Critical Thinking and Information Literacy Competencies.
+- courses from at least 7 of the 10 knowledge and skill areas listed from the SUNY General Education Knowledge and Skill Areas table on the College's website (four of the seven must be Mathematics and Quantitative Reasoning, Communication: Written and Oral, Diversity: Equity, Inclusion, and Social Justice, Natural Sciences and Scientific Reasoning). - courses meeting Critical Thinking and Information Literacy Competencies.

-Special Notes
+Special Notes: